SReject/widgets/resources/readme.md

 ## Provides

-### Hook.loadResource(String type[, Function handler(Object resource)])
+### Hook.loadResource(String type[, String alias, Function handler(Object[] resource)])

 Calling this in a widget hook will cause that resource type to be loaded on the user, when created.

-If a `handler` is passed, it will act as a map function - it will be called with a resource and should return some "parsed" object.
+You can modify the results by passing an alias and the handler.
+The alias will be used to retrieve the modified resources in User.getResource.
+The handler will be invoked with the resources of the given type, and should return what you want resolved in getResource.

 ### User.getResource(String type) -> Promise